eclipse/vorto-examples/vorto-middleware/Readme.md

 # Getting started with Vorto Semantic Middleware

-The Vorto Semantic Middleware is a lightweight, stateless micro service that receives any device telemetry data from [Eclipse Hono](https://www.eclipse.org/hono) and normalizes it according to [Vorto Information Models](https://github.com/eclipse/vorto/blob/master/docs/vortolang-1.0.md).
+The Eclipse Vorto Semantic Middleware is a lightweight, stateless micro service that receives any device telemetry data from [Eclipse Hono](https://www.eclipse.org/hono) and normalizes it according to [Vorto Information Models](https://github.com/eclipse/vorto/blob/master/docs/vortolang-1.0.md).
 Northbound IoT applications can leverage the semantics of the normalized data, e.g. for data analytics.
 The middleware service provides an extension point API lets you easily implement custom logic to process the normalized device payload, such as storing it in a Digital Twin service or run analytics on the data.
 The service supports the publish of normalized data to an AMQP message broker, e.g. Amazon MQ.